catalinberta/reactjs-playground/README.md

 A setup where multiple mini playgrounds called `modules` are built.

-Modules are self-contained mini-apps that have their own providers, therefore, are standalone from the other modules/components.
+Modules are isolated mini-apps that have their own providers, therefore, are standalone from the other modules.

 The purpose of each module is to test a certain concept or library. (see module list below)

+Next steps: deployment & demo page

 ## Prerequisites